Seangabhar/Nua-Ogham/README.md

 These are divided between two aicme.

 # 7a: Aicme ar Chlé – [t,c,d,b,p]
-These are written as orthogonal lines starting from the stem line and going left in 	 upright writing direction.
+These are written as orthogonal lines starting from the stem line and going left in the upright writing direction.

 # 7b: Aicme ar Dheis – [s,g,m,f,v]
 These are written as orthogonal lines starting from the stem line and going right in the upright writing direction.
 Although /v/ is not a lenitable consonant, it is             included here to maintain the maximum of five letters per aicme rather than have it in the unlenitable consonants.
 Therefore, there is no counterpart in the aicme sheimhithe ar dheis.